Cross-Caps/QVocoder/README.md

 </h2>

-In this Interspeech-24 [paper](), we proposed QGAN: a Quaternion GAN-based model capable of generating high fidelity speech efficiently.<br/>
-We provide our open-source implementation and pretrained models in this repository.
+In this Interspeech-24 [paper](), we proposed QGAN: a Quaternion GAN-based model capable of generating high fidelity speech efficiently.
+We provide our open-source implementation and pretrained models in this repository.<br/>

 **Demo:**
 Visit our [demo website](https://anonymousvocoders.github.io) for audio samples.

 ## Pre-requisites
-1. Python >= 3.6
+1. Python >= 3.8
 2. Clone this repository.
 3. Install python requirements.
 Please refer [requirements.txt](requirements.txt)
 4. Download and extract the [LJ Speech dataset](https://keithito.com/LJ-Speech-Dataset/).